erhanertem/desktop-udemy-tutorial/Udemy_NodeJS_The_Complete_Guide_Maximilian_Schwarzmüller/exercise_files/Project/README.md

     - View on browser
     - Save on file
 - Pagination
-- Explore async reqs to backend
+- Explore async reqs to backend (SSR and CSR hybrid)
-  - Separation of concern: Client handles UI changes (no SSR template).

 **Aside from curriculum:**